 Cedartown is a somewhat small city located in the state of Georgia.
 With a population of 9,841 people and four constituent neighborhoods, Cedartown is the 90th largest community in Georgia.

-The per capita income in Cedartown in 2010 was $14,479, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $57,916 for a family of four.
+The per capita income in Cedartown in 2010 was $15,718, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $62,872 for a family of four.
 Cedartown also has one of the higher rates of people living in poverty in the nation, with 31.04% of its population below the federal poverty line.

 Cedartown is an extremely ethnically-diverse city.
 The people who call Cedartown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedartown residents report their race to be White, followed by Black or African-American.
 Cedartown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.43% of the city’s residents.
-Important ancestries of people in Cedartown include Irish, German, Jamaican, and European.
+People of Hispanic or Latino origin account for 35.36% of the city’s residents.
+Important ancestries of people in Cedartown include English, German, Jamaican, and Bahamian.

 The most common language spoken in Cedartown is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and Gujarathi.